UnionCollege/network-documentation/README.md

 1. Configure your mySQL or MariaDB instance with a database and a user with write access to that database.
 2. Copy `./install/config.js` to `./config.js` and update the data for your implementation.
-3. Navigate to `./install` and run `node databaseinit.js` to initialize your database.
+3. Run `node migrate.js` to initialize your database.

 ## Technologies